By Madeline Klein on December 29, 2016 in Insurance Basics

 If you've ever quoted for insurance, clicked purchase and sighed with disappointment as the rate changed, you're not alone.
 No, it isn't a scheme all of the insurance companies are in on, luring you into their web of lies, hoping you're too complacent to click away and quote somewhere else.
 It's (most likely) something on a driving record or timing.
 Let us explain, at least from the Say perspective.

-you go to quote, we ask you for a lot of personal information—name, age,
+you go to fill out a quote, you will be asked for a lot of personal information—name, age,

-marriage status, address, car make and model, etc. Then we ask you about your
+marriage status, address, car make and model, etc. Then you are asked about your

 driving record and if you've had any accidents or violations.
-Then we talk
+Then you'll talk

 coverage—what kind, limits, deductible amount, etc.

 The personal details help your insurance predict how you'll be as a driver, and the coverage choices assess what kind of cost could be associated with the type of driver you're predicted to be.
 As you answer each question honestly, our system does its best to plug in the information and create a premium price prediction as close to your actual rated premium as possible.

 Why not give the actual rate up front?